MukeshDubey1420/Django-Setup-And-Installation-Guide/Djangoapps.md

 #### * Each view can use the models,which we have defined in folder  `polls/models.py` to query the database as needed.Each view relies on a corresponding template(HTML+CSS) to help with the presentation layer of what the HTML will look like.
 Each template is a separate file that consists of HTML with some extra template syntax.

 ##### We haven't created any templates yet, but they will live in the `mysite/templates` folder.

-* **I Hope that You Guys had Read the previous instructions carefully, Now we are moving to our next part i.e. Connecting the project with APP.**